LIKO-12/LIKO-12/docs/Documentation/Peripherals/GPU/README.md

 * [isMDown](/Documentation/Peripherals/GPU/isMDown.md): Checks if a mouse button is down.
 * [line](/Documentation/Peripherals/GPU/line.md): Draws line(s) on the screen.
 * [pal](/Documentation/Peripherals/GPU/pal.md): Maps a color in the palette to another color.
-* [palt](/Documentation/Peripherals/GPU/palt.md): Makes a specific color transparent or not, By default the color 0 is transparent.
+* [palt](/Documentation/Peripherals/GPU/palt.md): Makes a specific color transparent or not, by default the color 0 is transparent.
 * [pauseGifRecording](/Documentation/Peripherals/GPU/pauseGifRecording.md): Pause LIKO-12 screen Gif recording by code.
 * [point](/Documentation/Peripherals/GPU/point.md): Draws point(s) on the screen.
 * [polygon](/Documentation/Peripherals/GPU/polygon.md): Draws a polygon on the screen.